Sysmic-Robotics/engine/README.md

 | `reload`       | Reload the last successfully run script          |
 | `exit`         | Exit the console reader thread (does not quit app) |

+## Documentation

+A brief documentation of the program architecture can be found in docs/architecture.
+Also there is additional information about Lua functions in the Wiki section of this github repository.